hitoshi-watase/sercrod/docs/reference/directives/events.md

    - `.stop`
      - Calls `event.stopPropagation()` for that event before evaluating the handler code.

-3. **Nablla specific re-rendering modifiers**
+3. **Sercrod specific re-rendering modifiers**
-   These modifiers control Nablla’s update logic only.
+   These modifiers control Sercrod’s update logic only.
    They are **not** standard JS event options and are **not** passed to `addEventListener`:

    - `.update`